Rape (county subdivision): Modern period

 The rapal courts continued to meet and stewards for the rapes were recorded into the 18th century.
 In the 17th century an annual muster took place at the same place in each Rape, such as at Ditchling Common for the Lewes Rape and Berwick Common for the Rape of Pevensey.
 The muster could take place more frequently at times of perceived danger.
 Each Rape also had a horse company which would meet at Bury Hill for the Rapes of Arundel, Bramber and Chichester, and at Piltdown for the Rapes of Hastings, Lewes and Pevensey.

 By 1894 most administrative functions of the rapes had ended.
-The Rapes of Arundel, Bramber and Chichester each responsible for the repair of bridges and the Rape of Hastings had a separate coroner, which lasted until 1960.
+The western rapes (Arundel, Bramber and Chichester) each held responsibility for the repair of bridges, and the Rape of Hastings had a separate coroner, which lasted until 1960.

 In 2018, flags for each of the six rapes were designed for the Sussex Association by the vexillographer, Brady Ells.
 Ells had previously campaigned for the flag of Sussex to be registered by the Flag Institute in 2010.